bergjoel93/Davids-Form/README.md

 - Saved Tab will show everything in a table.
 - table column headers will include all fields from main section.
 - Change each field into an injectable component on the transaction form.

+## RoadMap

+1. Form data is collected from local storage.
+2. dataManager is called, but instantiated in DataManager.mjs.
+3. Function in dataManager handleMain() is called.
+Adds event handlers to all main form stuff.
+Also handles Form and Saved Tab.
+4. current date is initialized.
+5. data is is initialized.
+This is a new form data object.
+6. addTransactions is instaniated in AddTransactions but called in constructor of dataManager.
+7. addTransactions.handleAddTransactionButton() is called.
+This function handles the the addTransaction button.
+When clicked, it shows the transaction type buttons.
+8. addTransactions initializes all of the options (object)

+------- ## next stage

+1. When add transaction button is clicked, the transaction buttons are generated.
+2. Then within the last function, handleTransactionButtons() is called which adds event handlers to all the transaction type buttons.
+3. When a transaction button is clicked, a transaction container is created.
+The button choice is recorded, the count for that choice in the options object is increased (for keeping track of transactions), and then the title and card is generated.
+The buttons container is emptied.
+4. Then the transaction object name is generated with the name and count.
+5. Then the transaction object is added to the data object.
+6. This is the part I might need to alter.
+Within handleTransactionButtons, after the form is created, event handlers are placed on all of the inputs.
+   \*\* a better way to do this might be to generate a transaction card, then immediately add the event handlers to that specific card.
+Maybe i create a function that accepts the transaction name (choice variable) and then handles it accordingly?

+How do we handle Moving Money?
+So we could have a function called handleMovingMoney.
+Let's work on that...